-Following the attacks of September 11, 2001, the federal government recognized the need to define and prioritize the requirements for protecting the nation's infrastructure (American Water Works Association [AWWA], 2010).
-As a result, the U.S. Homeland Security Act of 2002 (United States of America Congress, 2002) prescribed a cross-sector risk assessment plan to identify vulnerabilities for all critical infrastructure and key resources (CIKR) and define a framework to prioritize defense resource allocation.
-As defined in the National Infrastructure Protection Plan (NIPP) of 2009 (Department of Homeland Security [DHS], 2009), CIKRs include energy, water (drinking and waste), transportation, communications, and government facilities.
+Following the attacks of September 11, 2001, the federal government recognized the need to define and prioritize the requirements for protecting the nation's infrastructure (AWWA, 2010).
+As a result, the Homeland Security Act of 2002 (Congress, 2002) prescribed a cross-sector risk assessment plan to identify vulnerabilities for all critical infrastructure and key resources (CIKR) and define a framework to prioritize defense resource allocation.
+As defined in the National Infrastructure Protection Plan (NIPP) of 2009 (DHS, 2009), CIKRs include energy, water (drinking and waste), transportation, communications, and government facilities.

 The potential importance of a uniform risk analysis procedure was recognized when the White House recruited the American Society of Mechanical Engineers (ASME) to develop a procedure applicable across different types of infrastructure (AWWA, 2010).
 The goal was that common terminology, metrics, and methodology would facilitate comparisons within and across CIKR sectors, and support decision making for risk reduction investments.
 In 2006, ASME released the specifications for Risk Analysis and Management for Critical Asset Protection (RAMCAPTM), which serves as the basis for J100-10 (AWWA, 2010).
-RAMCAPTM defines a seven-step process (discussed in Section 1.2) to assess risk and
+RAMCAPTM defines a seven-step process (discussed in Section 1.2) to assess risk and resilience for a given asset and to prioritize countermeasures.